MicheleMarschner/Applied-Computer-Vision-Projects/Multimodal_Learning_02/README.md

 ---

 ## 4. Instructions to Reproduce Results

+### 1. Prerequisites
 To reproduce all results shown in this project, first complete the steps in the Setup Instructions (which include installing dependencies, preparing the dataset, and setting the W&B API key).
-Once the environment is ready, proceed as follows:

-1. Run the notebooks in order
-Execute each notebook from top to bottom without skipping cells: notebooks/01_dataset_exploration.ipynb notebooks/02_fusion_comparison.ipynb notebooks/03_strided_conv_ablation.ipynb
+### 2. Reproducibility
+**The seed function ensures reproducibility.**
+A global seeding mechanism is implemented at the start of every notebook to fix the random number generators for Python, NumPy, and PyTorch.
+This guarantees that data splits, weight initializations, and batch ordering remain consistent across runs.

+### 3. Running the Experiments
+The notebooks are designed to be run in isolation (loading data, splitting data).
+The  Once your environment is ready, you can execute the notebooks in the following order.
+Please run them from top to bottom without skipping cells.

+notebooks/01_dataset_exploration.ipynb
+notebooks/02_fusion_comparison.ipynb
+notebooks/03_strided_conv_ablation.ipynb